railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

     * :guilabel:`Delete access` : can delete records from the object.

-To configure rule on object, use the menu :menuselection:`Administration --> Security --> Record Rules`.
+To configure a rule on an object, use the menu :menuselection:`Administration --> Security --> Record Rules`.
 The fields in the ``ir.rule`` object describe:

     * :guilabel:`Object` : Object on which to have the rule

     * :guilabel:`Name` : Name of the rule

-    * :guilabel:`Global` : If global is checked then that rule would be applied for all the groups and if it is unchecked then that rule would be applied only for the groups selected for it
+    * :guilabel:`Global` : If global is checked, then that rule would be applied for all the groups; and if it is unchecked, then that rule would be applied only for the groups selected for it

     * :guilabel:`Domain` : A list of all the tests for the object.
 It is specified through a Python expression as a list of tuples.

-            * If there are multiple tests on same object then all of them are joined using ``AND`` operator and depending on the result the rule would be satisfied
+            * If there are multiple tests on same object, then all of them are joined using ``AND`` operator, and depending on the result the rule would be satisfied

-            * If there are multiple rules on same object then all of them are joined using ``OR`` operator
+            * If there are multiple rules on same object, then all of them are joined using ``OR`` operator

     * :guilabel:`Access Modes` : Read, Write, Create, Delete as described earlier

             * If only one access mode is checked, then only that mode would be applied

-            * If all of them are checked then all the access modes would be applied
+            * If all of them are checked, then all the access modes would be applied

         But at least one access mode has to be checked, all of them can not be unchecked.
-If all of them are unchecked it would raise an exception.
+If all of them are unchecked, it would raise an exception.

 .. .. figure:: images/security_rule.png
 ..    :scale: 75
 ..    :align: center

-*For example :* If we have a rule defined on ``res.partner`` object which tests if the user is the dedicated salesman of the partner ``[('user_id', '=', user.id)]``.
+*For example :* We can have a rule defined on ``res.partner`` object, which tests if the user is the dedicated salesman of the partner ``[('user_id', '=', user.id)]``.
 We check only the create and write access modes and keep other access modes unchecked.

-So this means that a user in the group for which the rule is applied can only create/write records where he himself serves as the dedicated salesman and can not create/write records where he is not the dedicated salesman.
-As other access modes are unchecked the user can read/delete the records of partners where he is not the dedicated salesman.
+This would mean that a user in the group for which the rule is applied can only create/write records where he himself serves as the dedicated salesman, and cannot create/write records where he is not the dedicated salesman.
+As other access modes are unchecked, the user can read/delete the records of partners where he is not the dedicated salesman.

 .. index::
    single: modification history

-Modification history
+Modification History
 --------------------

 .. _fig-log: